-FINAL SKATE WINNIPEG 2020 SUMMER SESSION COVID-19 PROCEDURES (NEW July 3rd)
+FINAL SKATE WINNIPEG 2020 SUMMER SESSION COVID-19 PROCEDURES (Updated July 24)

 **Be sure to read the entire linked document to familiarize yourself with these new procedures and policy requirements necessary to participate in Skate Winnipeg Summer Skating School.